 Whether you are looking to brew a rich and balanced shot of espresso, or find the best espresso machine to up your milk frothing game, our buying guide is here to bring a little more clarity to a growing market for the home espresso enthusiast.

-Best For Most People: Breville Barista Express
+Best with Built-in Grinder: Breville Barista Express

 The Breville Barista Express is an extremely popular espresso machine that combines almost every bit of espresso production kit you will need to make cafe-quality coffee at home.